glutengo/rendering-strategies/backend/res/posts/motivation/motivation.md

 When the server answers each initial request with the same static HTML file, there is also no room for optimizing the sharing behavior for inidividual sub pages of the application.
 Facebook, for instance, uses the [Open Graph Protocol](https://ogp.me) to generate its sharing previews on their platform.
 There are a number of predefined Meta Tags (e.g. `og:title` and `og:image`) which need to be set for a good sharing performance.<sup>[[13]](#ref-13)</sup> If these are only defined once, the sharing preview for each sub page (e.g. `/home` and `/about`) will always look the same.
 This leaves the developer with only two options: he could either use very general values which are feasible for all pages or he could use specific values for the page he judges the most important.
 Both options are not really satisfactory.

+Given these disadvantages, we want to have a look at how Single Page Applications are rendered.
+We will compare the used technique to other alternatives and explore potentials to overcome the usual downsides of Single Page Applications.

 <hr/>